topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 I entered Y when a prompt is asked for installation continuation and ENTER to confirm installation
 ![](Images/Confirmation.png)

 ####  Now the LEMP stacked installed.

 After installing the LEMP stack, I configured NGNIX to use the PHP Processor

 ### Configuring Nginx to Use PHP Processor
  Nginx web server can  be used  to create server blocks to encapsulate configuration details and host more than one domain on a single server.This is similar to virtual host in Apache.
- In this project, LEMPStack will be used as the domain
+In this project, I used LEMPStack as the domain name.
 On Ubuntu 20.04, Nginx has one server block enabled by default and is configured to serve documents out of a directory at /var/www/html.
 While this works well for a single site, it can become difficult to manage if multiple sites are hosted.
 Instead of modifying /var/www/html, a new directory structure will be created within /var/www for the your_domain website, leaving /var/www/html in place as the default directory to be served if a client request does not match any other sites
 The configuration steps includes

 ### Step 1: Create the root web directory for your_domain using